 Even though the notes (either footnotes or endnotes) section throughout your paper gives a lot of detail about your sources, you will still need to create a list of your bibliographical entries.
-There are some exceptions, usually depending on what the publisher or your instructor has in mind.
+There are some exceptions, though, usually depending on what the publisher or your instructor has in mind.
+The bibliography is the second major component of what makes up the Chicago 17 notes-biblio style’s name.

 Creating a Citation

 When you use the notes-biblio style, it’s important that you have a corresponding biblio entry for every note entry.
 The notes entry and its corresponding biblio entry create a citation.
 However, you can include other sources you’ve consulted rather than just the ones you’ve cited, if you chose to do so.
-There are some sources you can omit such as social media posts, comments on blogs etc.
+There are some sources you can omit such as social media posts and comments on blogs.

 Usually, the bibliography is an alphabetical list of the sources you’ve cited and the sources you’ve consulted while preparing your paper.
 You may chose to section the bibliography by type of work, authors or other methods if you think this makes it easier for your reader.

-The Chicago Manual of Style (CMOS) allows for different types of bibliographies, if your instructor asks for one of these or you feel it will work better for your paper.
+The Chicago Manual of Style (CMOS) allows for different types of bibliographies.
+Your instructor may ask for one in particular or you may feel one type will work better for your paper.
 You can choose to do a full bibliography, a selected bibliography, an annotated bibliography, a bibliographic essay or a list of works by a single author.

-In this article, the focus will be on creating a full bibliography using the letter by letter alphabetizing method.
+In this article, the focus will be on creating a full bibliography using the letter by letter alphabetizing method of Chicago style citation.

 First, let’s talk about sources you can omit from your bibliography in the notes-biblio style.
-Pretty much any source that isn’t authoritative or is hard to link to, such as a social media or blog comment, can be left off the bibliography.
+Pretty much any source that isn’t authoritative or is hard to link to, such as a social media post or blog comment, can be left off the bibliography.
 These will still be included in your notes section, but you don’t need to add entries in the bibliography.
-Here is the list:

 Of course, there is always an exception.
-In this case, if you feel the cited source is critical to your argument or if you use it frequently, you may include it in your notes-biblio style bibliography.
+In this case, if you feel the cited source is critical to your argument or if you use it frequently in your paper, you may include it in your notes-biblio style bibliography.

 Since you’re using the notes-biblio Chicago/Turabian full bibliography style, you will center the title Bibliography on the last page.
 Do not bold, underline or italicize the title.